Apple event: iPhone 13 and everything we expect on Sept. 14

 Apple originally said that all employees would be required to come into the office three days a week starting in September.
 Gurman says that if Apple stuck with the September time frame, an in-person iPhone 13 event would have been "plausible."

-New Apple products we expect: iPhone 13, Apple Watch 7, AirPods 3, new iPad Mini and more
+New products we expect: iPhone 13, Apple Watch 7, AirPods 3, iPad Mini and more

 Apple already unveiled a slew of hardware and software upgrades during its previous 2021 events, but there are still a few things we expect the tech giant to announce in the fall.
 This includes the iPhone 13, Apple Watch 7, AirPods 3, iPad Mini 6, a larger iMac powered by Apple's M1 chip, a more affordable Apple Display, a new MacBook Pro and Mac Pro with a rumored update to Apple's M1 chip.
 We're also on the lookout for an Apple competitor to Amazon Echo Show smart display, a soundbar with a built-in Apple TV and an Apple AR/VR headset.